 For employees looking for flexibility in the workplace, providing an adaptable approach can also foster a greater sense of loyalty to your organization, especially for those employees whose life circumstances may require a more flexible approach.
-Studies show higher engagement also leads to better employee retention.
+Studies show higher engagement also leads to lower turnover.
+Similarly, the best companies for work-life balance benefit from higher levels of higher employee retention.
 This is especially important for talented employees who may be tempted to look for better opportunities elsewhere that consider their desire for a flexible work approach.

 Understand What Matters to Your Team

-Ultimately, there are many ways that companies can build workplace flexibility into their culture.
-A lot of it starts by first reflecting on what’s possible, realistic, and what the company is willing to do.
+Ultimately, there are many ways to build workplace flexibility into your culture.
+Companies with flexible work arrangements start by first reflecting on what’s possible, realistic, and what the company is willing to do.
 Regular, anonymous employee engagement surveys are a great way to gauge what your team thinks about their work environment, including work/life flexibility and if your current workplace flexibility benefits are working.

 It is undeniable workplace flexibility is essential to employee engagement and retention.
 It’s also critical to building a thriving business structure.
 Energage research shows that Top Workplaces excel at building and maintaining a culture of work-life flexibility.
 On average, 85 percent of employees at Top Workplaces responded positively to the Workplace Survey statement, “I have the flexibility I need to balance my work and personal life.”
 And in 2021, Energage announced the winners of the first-ever Top Workplaces national award for Culture Excellence.